 These days, climate change is in vogue.
 Everything from the war in Syria to unrest in West Africa has been laid at the feet of the weather gods.
 Some of the claims have been dismissed as spurious.
 But there’s plenty of evidence that migration in sub-Saharan Africa is indeed partly due to extreme weather.

 70% of the continent’s migrants have left their homes because of poverty or a lack of work, according to research provided by the UN Environment Program (UNEP).
-The authorities estimate the number of migrants by counting the bodies of those who’ve succumbed to the heat.
 An estimated 64% of Africans—and close to 90% of Ethiopians—earn their living from agriculture.

 “Considering the very low baseline, where 25% of the continent go to bed hungry, where over 50% live on less than $1.25 per day, and where youth unemployment is at 60%, climate induced declines in productivity in the agricultural sector indirectly drive migration,” said Richard Munang, who heads UNEP’s African Regional Climate Change Program from Nairobi.